Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Periodicity

 \section{Periodicity}

 At the end of Section~\ref{sec:duality} we looked at expansions where $\size{Q}=1$; here we'll explore expansions where $\size{S}=1$.
 These seemingly similar conditions are conceptually different: the latter leads to periodicity.
-The periodicity in Equation~\ref{eq:period3} corresponds to the expansion
+For example, the expansion

-The net train counts for the rod set $[1,\anti{2}]$ start $1,1,0,-1,-1,0$ and then repeat with period $6$, as shown in Table~\ref{table:1anti2} and Equation~\ref{eq:1anti2-6}.
-The periodicity is equivalent to the expansion